thebalayogesh/thebalayogesh/README.md

 - 🚀 Learning concepts in AI like Vector DB, AI Embeddings.

 ### Hobbies
-- 📚 Reading tech blogs
+- 📚 Reading tech blogs.
-- 🔧 Tinkering with software and new Technologies
+- 🔧 Tinkering with software and new Technologies.

 <!---
 thebalayogesh/thebalayogesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.